Start with the operating model

 | Submission completeness | Shows whether contractors returned usable documents before analysis starts |

-| Auto-extraction success | Measures how much manual cleanup the commercial and technical teams face |
+| Ingestion success rate | Files stuck on Failed measure how much manual cleanup the evaluation teams face |

-| Clarification turnaround | Shows whether PTCs are being answered quickly enough for the award timetable |
+| Clarification turnaround | Shows whether tender queries are answered quickly enough for the award timetable |

-| Override rate | High override rate can indicate poor documents, vague criteria, or evaluator calibration issues |
+| Override rate | A high override rate can indicate poor documents, vague criteria, or evaluator calibration issues |

 | Round cycle time | Measures time from document receipt to review-ready commercial or technical outputs |